-Parent educators use The Parent Education Core Curriculum Framework and Indicators to guide curriculum development for parent groups.
+Parent educators use The Parent Education Core Curriculum Framework to guide curriculum development for parent groups.
 Parent educators typically survey the group for interests and develop the plan for parent discussion time using the PECCFI indicators to guide learning objectives, activities and content each week.
 Early childhood educators use The Early Childhood Indicators of Progress: Minnesota's Guidelines for Birth to Three and The Early Childhood Indicators of Progress: Minnesota's Learning Standards for 3-5 as a foundation for developing curriculum for the early childhood classroom.
 Teachers collaborate to create an integrated lesson plan with both parent and early childhood components.

 Home Visit Program

 Families who are unable to attend classes at Probstfield Early Learning Center may wish to invite a home visitor into their home for short-term, individualized parenting help.

 Share the calming power of touch with your infant.
 All Moorhead residents who are the parents of new babies are invited to call 218-284-3400 to request a free infant massage visit to their home.
 Parents receive instruction in infant massage from our licensed, experienced instructor and a gift certificate toward an ECFE class.